 Relative humidity is the percentage of water vapor in the air.
 For reference, really saturated air that cannot hold any more water would have a relative humidity of 100%.
 If air’s temperature increases then it is able to hold more water molecules and the relative humidity decreases.
 Conversely, if air temperature decreases then the air can hold less molecules and relative humidity increases, thus air temperature and humidity are directly related.
 Keeping this in mind, when thinking of the most ideal flying conditions, typically we think of a bright, sunny, no-wind day, and while this can be the case, it ignores a hidden problem that can arise from these same conditions.
 Along with sunny days, summer brings heat and humidity which has the potential to cause serious issues with aircraft performance.
 These issues, called ‘density altitude’, stems from aerodynamics; humidity and hot air can cause the air to be less dense which makes it harder to sustain flight.

-In this report, I will check assumptions, look at the correlation between temperature and humdiity, and analyze how the variables have changed individually at Los Angeles international airport across the years in order to see if there are more instances of high heat, humid days.
+In this report, I will check assumptions, look at the correlation between temperature and humidity, and analyze how the variables have changed individually at Los Angeles international airport across the years in order to see if there are more instances of high heat, humid days.

 Methods